jquery-archive/jquery-mobile/README.md

 Before opening a new ticket check if the same or a similar issue already has been reported.
 Tip: Besides the search tool of the issue tracker you can filter issues by label.

+The jQuery Mobile [ThemeRoller](https://github.com/jquery/web-jquery-mobile-theme-roller) and [Download Builder](https://github.com/jquery/jquery-mobile-builder) have their own repo where you can report issues.

 ## Pull Requests

 When submitting a pull request for review there are a few important steps you can take to ensure that it gets reviewed quickly and increase the chances that it will be merged (in order of descending importance):